Scepo89/color-fliper/README.md

 FreeCodeChamp.org course\
 TO DO\
 generate some gradient\
-generate automatic change in some interval
+generate automatic change in some interval\
+reset branches